-Criteria A to A+ Meets all and exceeds some requirements B+ to A- Meets all requirements B- to B Meets most requirements Does not meet requirements Articulates a clear, insightful, and growing understanding of teaching concepts Insights and understandings are introduced, clearly communicated, and the focus is strongly maintained for the purpose of knowledge building.
-Insights and understandings are clear, and the focus is maintained for the purpose of knowledge building.
-Insights and understandings are generally clear, but the focus may be insufficiently sustained for the purpose of knowledge building.
-Insights and understandings are unclear and not clearly developed for the purpose of knowledge building.
-Relevant evidence from LT1 and other sources to support responses Build upon content from LT1, readings, conversations, and personal experiences to open new possibilities in understanding.
-Demonstrates skillful use of high quality, credible, relevant sources to develop ideas that are appropriate for the discipline.
-Cites all content obtained from other sources.
-APA 7 citation style is accurate.
-Demonstrates consistent use of information from LT1 with credible, relevant sources to support ideas that are situated within the discipline.
-Cites most content obtained from other sources.
-APA 7 citation style is accurate.
-Demonstrates an attempt to use information from LT1 with credible and/or relevant sources to support ideas that are appropriate for the discipline.
-Cites some content obtained from other sources.
-Citation style is either inconsistent or incorrect.
-Does not use information from LT1 with credible and/or relevant sources to support ideas that are appropriate for the discipline.
-Does not cite sources.
+Criteria A to A+ Meets all and exceeds some requirements B+ to A- Meets all requirements B- to B Meets most requirements Does not meet requirements Articulates a clear, insightful, and growing understanding of teaching concepts Responses are introduced, clearly communicated, and the focus is strongly maintained for the purpose of knowledge building within the teaching of science.
+Responses are clear, and the focus is maintained for the purpose of knowledge building within the teaching of science.
+Responses are generally clear, but the focus may be insufficiently sustained for the purpose of knowledge building.
+Responses are unclear and not clearly developed for the purpose of knowledge building.
+Relevant evidence from LT1 and other sources to support responses Build upon content from LT1 presentations, class readings, class conversations, and personal experiences to open new possibilities in understanding the teaching of science.
+Demonstrates skillful use of high quality, credible, relevant sources to develop ideas that are appropriate for the discipline. citation style is accurate.
+Demonstrates consistent use of information from LT1 presentations, class readings, class conversations, and personal experiences to support ideas that are situated within the science discipline. information from presentations, class readings, class conversations, and Does not use information from LT1 presentations, class readings, class conversations, and personal experiences to support ideas that are appropriate for the science discipline.
 Organization: structure for communicating understandings Submission is very well and clearly organized.
 Structure and transitions support effective communication of understandings.
 Submission is organized.
 Structure and transitions for the most part support communication of understandings.
 Submission has limited structure that interferes with clear communications of understandings.
 Submission lacks clear structure and significantly interferes with clear communications of understandings.